doubt72/heimdall/README.md

 ### A Note on Scripts

-Scripts can be accessed via the `/store` REST API described below (or directly through the debugger interface that accesses same).
+Scripts can be accessed via the `/store` REST API described below that the visual engine uses (or indirectly through the debugger interface that accesses same).
 An important thing to note is that there are two kinds of scripts: user created and system scripts.
 System scripts cannot be modified (or deleted) by the user; most system scripts are set up by Heimdall visuals to allow the visuals to integrate with each other.
 For instance, there are a number of included visuals for interacting with Chef server objects, and these scripts are required to navigate between them (e.g., the Chef cookbook list visual uses a system script to link to specific Chef cookbooks via this mechanism).

 ## Config